zhengzp2019/Hello-world/README.md

 # Algorithme
-this resposity is to learn algorithm and to study Github's use
+this resposity is to learn algorithm and to study git use